errata-ai/Microsoft/fixtures/Contractions/test.md

   <!-- Should pass -->
   We're groove crusaders.
   I think we're a great team.
-  Nobody knows where we are.
+  Nobody knows where we are. <!-- TODO -->
   <!-- Should fail -->
   We are groove crusaders.
   I think we are a great team.
-  Nobody knows where we're.
+  Nobody knows where we're. <!-- TODO -->
 <!-- we've -->
   <!-- Should pass -->
   We've come so far.
   Let's think about what we've done.
-  We should be grateful for all that we have.
+  We should be grateful for all that we have. <!-- TODO -->
   <!-- Should fail -->
   We have come so far.
   Let's think about what we have done.